DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 - Half a dozen planet/system renames
 - Completely Revamped Blaster Sounds and Effects
 - Completely Revamped UI Sounds
+- 12 New Music Tracks (Lodge, Londinion, Trade Authority, UC Surplus, Vigilance, Tracker's Alliance)
+- All 65+ Music Tracks normalized (so one track isn't louder or quieter than the other)
 - Added Millenium Falcon to Kessel
 - Added TIE Advanced to Coruscant
 - Keeper Aquilus, Matteo, and various Sanctum NPCs given Temple Robes (Obi-Wan's robes)